Meet the Crew

 Grasshopper Adventures was conceived and born in Thailand in 2006 by Jason Williams, with the Bangkok office being our very first.
 Originally manned with just two staff, today we have offices in both Chiang Mai and Bangkok cities that employ 20 Freelance Guides and a team of 9 professional office personnel.
 We are a crazy bunch that have lots of fun and we love riding bikes (well, most of us do).
 Our Thailand team is headed by William Tuffin.

-Our Myanmar shop first opened in 2012 in Mandalay with a small team and has since grown to include a Bagan shop and our reservations supervisor based in Yangon.
+Our Myanmar shop first opened in 2012 in Mandalay with a small team and has since grown to include a Bagan shop and our newest shop based in the Inle Lake area, an emereging travel hotspot.
 Myanmar is also our youngest team but possibly the most enthusiastic.
 From mechanics to shop supervisors, they all 'warmly welcome' you to Myanmar and go the distance to make sure you have a great holiday.
 Our guides are a mix of freelance and full-time, some of whom have been with us since day one, and are full of knowledge about their country.
 If you are joining a multiple day tour you will also have the chance to meet our drivers who not only ensure you never go thirsty but also are masters at preparing snack breaks of local delights along the tour.

 Vietnam is growing along with the rest of Grasshopper Adventures, with an office in Saigon and a new day tour shop in Hoi An.
 Our team now numbers ten members who love sharing their pride in Vietnamese culture and the joy of cycling.
 When not working, our team enjoys researching new and exciting places to ride and tasty spots to eat.
 We’re happy to share these secret tips with you on our tours, make sure to pop in and see us.